ietf-wg-acme/acme/draft-ietf-acme-acme.md

 sufficient to make the authorization valid.

 wildcard (optional, boolean):
-: For authorizations created as a result of a newOrder request containing a DNS identifier with a value that contained a wildcard prefix this field MUST be present, and true.
+: This field MUST be present and true for authorizations created as a result of a newOrder request containing a DNS identifier with a value that contained a wildcard prefix.
+For other authorizations, it MUST be absent.

-The only type of identifier defined by this specification is a fully-qualified domain name (type: "dns").
+The only type of identifier defined by this specification is a fully qualified domain name (type: "dns").
 The domain name MUST be encoded in the form in which it would appear in a certificate.
 That is, it MUST be encoded according to the rules in Section 7 of {{!RFC5280}}.
-Servers MUST verify any identifier values that begin with the ASCII Compatible Encoding prefix "xn\-\-" as defined in {{!RFC5890}} are properly encoded.
+Servers MUST verify any identifier values that begin with the ASCII-Compatible Encoding prefix "xn\-\-" as defined in {{!RFC5890}} are properly encoded.
 Wildcard domain names (with "\*" as the first label) MUST NOT be included in authorization objects.
-If an authorization object conveys authorization for the base domain of a newOrder DNS type identifier with a wildcard prefix then the optional authorizations "wildcard" field MUST be present with a value of true.
+If an authorization object conveys authorization for the base domain of a newOrder DNS type identifier with a wildcard prefix, then the optional authorizations "wildcard" field MUST be present with a value of true.

 {{identifier-validation-challenges}} describes a set of challenges for domain